drimpossible/fakerecog/README.md

 # fakerecog

-Code for my submission to the deepfake detection challenge
+Code for my submission to the deepfake detection challenge.
+Currently, this is not very helpful.
+Please overlook this.
+To be updated once we have a first cut code ready.

 # Creating dataset files